Individualism: Autarchism

 Autarchism promotes the principles of individualism, the moral ideology of individual liberty and self-reliance whilst rejecting compulsory government and supporting the elimination of government in favor of ruling oneself to the exclusion of rule by others.
 Robert LeFevre, recognized as an autarchist by anarcho-capitalist Murray Rothbard, distinguished autarchism from anarchy, whose economics he felt entailed interventions contrary to freedom in contrast to his own laissez-faire economics of the Austrian School.
+LeFevre rejected the term "anarchy" because he believed that historical anarchism embraced active, aggressive attempts to eliminate the state.
+Instead, he derived the term "autarchism" from the Greek word for "self-rule."
+To promote these individualist principles, he relied on an educational framework, utilizing his libertarian Freedom School to teach a philosophy of strict non-aggression and personal self-government.

 Liberalism

 Liberalism is the belief in the importance of individual freedom.
 This belief is widely accepted in the United States, Europe, Australia and other Western nations, and was recognized as an important value by many Western philosophers throughout history, in particular since the Enlightenment.
 It is often rejected by collectivist ideas such as in Abrahamic or Confucian societies, although Taoists were and are known to be individualists.
 The Roman Emperor Marcus Aurelius wrote praising "the idea of a polity administered with regard to equal rights and equal freedom of speech, and the idea of a kingly government which respects most of all the freedom of the governed".

 Liberalism has its roots in the Age of Enlightenment and rejects many foundational assumptions that dominated most earlier theories of government, such as the Divine Right of Kings, hereditary status, and established religion.
 John Locke and Montesquieu are often credited with the philosophical foundations of classical liberalism, a political ideology inspired by the broader liberal movement.
 Locke wrote that "no one ought to harm another in his life, health, liberty, or possessions."

 In the 17th century, liberal ideas began to influence European governments in nations such as the Netherlands, Switzerland, England and Poland, but they were strongly opposed, often by armed might, by those who favored absolute monarchy and established religion.
 In the 18th century, the first modern liberal state was founded without a monarch or a hereditary aristocracy in the United States of America.
 The US Declaration of Independence includes the words which echo Locke that "all men are created equal; that they are endowed by their Creator with certain unalienable rights; that among these are life, liberty, and the pursuit of happiness; that to insure these rights, governments are instituted among men, deriving their just powers from the consent of the governed."

 Liberalism comes in many forms.
 According to John N. Gray, the essence of liberalism is toleration of different beliefs and of different ideas as to what constitutes a good life.